pylattice/MitoTNT/README.md

 2. Go to the root directory of MitoTNT repository
 3. Create the enviroment using the provided .yml file: `conda env create --name mitotnt --file=mitotnt_env.yml`

 To use MitoTNT, first activate the environmnet we created with `conda activate mitotnt`, and then open notebook with `jupyter notebook`.

 # Data Preparation
 **To perform tracking, mitochondria 3D image stacks needs to be segmented using MitoGraph for all time points.**
 Example dataset has been provided under `test_data/mitograph`, which are MitoGraph-segmented.
 You can skip this section if using the example dataset.

 ## 1. Cell segmentation
 MitoGraph and MitoTNT usually work with mitochondria in a single cell.
 This helps to avoid tracking mitochondria across different cells and reduces the computational time significantly.
-Z-stacks with pixel size around 200-300 should be processed in reasonable amount of time.
 For this reason, single cell z-stacks need to be prepared.
-There are a vast number of cell segmentation tools available, noticeably [Cellpose](https://www.cellpose.org).
-We have also included two cell segmentation scripts under `helper_scripts` directory, using either chosen ROI or watershed segmentation based on the cell membrane channel.
+We have included a sample cell segmentation scripts `crop_image_using_ImageJ_ROI` under `helper_scripts` directory, where it can read ImageJ ROI files to extract single cell patches for each timepoint.
+The users need to draw rectangular boxes in ImageJ and save as `.roi` selection files under a ROI folder for each movie.

 ## 2. Save 3D image stacks in individual directories
 If your data is 4D image stacks, you will need to save it into 3D image stacks for individual timepoints.
 Each 3D image stack also needs to be placed in its own folder.
-We have provided a utility script `convert_file_for_MitoGraph.ipynb ` under the `helper_scripts` directory for this purpose.
+We have provided a utility script `convert_to_tiff.ipynb ` under `helper_scripts` directory for this purpose.

 Example directory structure: